Exorcist: The Beginning: Production

-Producer James G. Robinson first began development on an untitled prequel to The Exorcist in 1997, with the first draft of the screenplay penned byTerminator 2: Judgment Day co-writer William Wisher Jr. In October 1999, Morgan Creek Productions hired Tom McLoughlin, director of Friday the 13th Part VI: Jason Lives, to helm the film.
+Producer James G. Robinson first began development on an untitled prequel to The Exorcist (1973) in 1997, with the first draft of the screenplay penned by William Wisher Jr. In October 1999, Morgan Creek Productions hired Tom McLoughlin to helm the film.
 With a script finally in place, production was slated to occur the following spring in Africa.
 McLoughlin departed due to issues with the script.
 In October 2001, numerous publications reported that John Frankenheimer was on board as director, with a new screenplay revised by Caleb Carr.
 Liam Neeson was attached to portray the character of Father Lankester Merrin.
-William Peter Blatty was not expected to take part in the production.
+William Peter Blatty, author of The Exorcist and screenwriter/producer of its film adaptation, was not expected to take part in the production.
 After a July 2003 release date was slotted, Frankenheimer was forced to step down from the project due to his declining health and was replaced by Paul Schrader.
 Gabriel Mann joined the cast in April 2002, while shooting was expected to take place in the spring in the United Kingdom and Spain.
-The following month, the film was officially titled Exorcist: The Begininng and Stellan Skarsgård and Billy Crawford were added to the cast, the former of which replacing Neeson.
-Principal photography on Schrader's film began on November 11, 2002 in Morocco with Vittorio Storaro handling cinematography duties.
+The following month, the film was officially titled Exorcist: The Beginning and Stellan Skarsgård and Billy Crawford were added to the cast, the former of which replacing Neeson.
+Principal photography on Schrader's film began on November 11, 2002, in Morocco with Vittorio Storaro handling cinematography duties.
 The crew spent six weeks filming in Morocco and then a further two months in Rome.
 By the time filming had wrapped in February 2003, six writers had contributed to the screenplay and the budget had nearly doubled.